 Take Bob for example.
 He’s probably worth at least $10 million bucks at age 50, but he still gets into work at 7am (vs. the norm of 8am) and is the last to leave at 8:30pm!
 Nancy, is the mother of two kids and she comes in at 7am everyday as well and almost always stays till 6:30pm.
 Is it a coincidence that both are the two most senior and successful people in the office?
 I say no.

 Contrast Bob and Nancy with Tim.
 Tim was a 24 year old who could never come in on time (8:15am), and would always try and leave by 5pm on the dot.
 He had no heart, and he felt entitled to reap the rewards without putting in the hard work.

 Remember that nerd in High School who just studied every night and got straight A’s?
 Well, it’s not a coincidence that he went to some top school afterwards and is a doctor at age 30 ready to make multiple six figures a year until forever.

 Give me a hard worker and a team player over a lazy star any day!
 Readers, would you agree?

 The rising stars are apparent.
 The star is the one who gets a long with everybody senior or junior.
-The star could be the youngest VP promotion in the office.
+The superstar could be the youngest VP promotion in the office.
 The star is going places, and you want that star to pull you along.
 Just look within the senior management of your organization.

 Whining is for losers.
 Just suck it up, accept your perceived misgivings, and find solutions to move forward.
 Good managers are actually more aware than you think.
 They know when there is injustice at times and they hope their employees won’t complain.
 When that employee doesn’t complain and sucks it up, the manager is going to make it up to you one way or another.

 If you can make your manager look good to his or her bosses, then you will look good.
 Treat your manager as your client, and always look to him/her for guidance.
 If you confide in your manager, you will gain his/her trust.
 NEVER go around your manager to his boss.
 That is another sure way to get put on the RIF list.

-5) Create your support web.
-Finally, sometimes being tight with your manager is not enough.
-Many organizations are consensus driven when it comes to promotions and pay raises.
 I do strongly believe that 50% of your effort should be to sell yourself internally, and 50% is to sell yourself well to your clients.
 You can be the star sales person, but if you have no backing internally cya later!
 Conversely, you can be loved by everyone, but eventually when the downturn hits, you will be at risk if you suck at your job.
-Getting put on the RIF List is as simple as one senior manager asking his junior manager “Hey Junior Manager, who do you think should be on the list?”
-“Well Bigger Boss, Trina has been a pain in my ass for the past 6 months.”
-“Ok, Junior Manager, put her on the list”.
-In downturns, those who have the smallest support network get fired first, even if they are solid performers.
-It’s human nature to keep your friends.
-And when things get really bad, the bottom tier with great support will then follow due to the inevitable need to drive profits.

 At the end of the day, if you can do nothing else, just buy a money alarm clock and execute option #1 flawlessly!
 The best quote of all is simply “The harder I work, the luckier I get.”